 11. 10 hours of sleep every night

-No art museum or empty beach or Insta-worthy photo op has ever been able to drag our butts out of bed before 9am.
-I have no idea how I’m going to explain this to future employers: “sorry I’m late again, it’s just that when I was travelling for a year my circadian rhythm reset, you understand.”
+No art museum or empty beach or Insta-worthy photo op has ever been able to drag our butts out of bed before 9 am.
+I have no idea how I’m going to explain this to future employers: “sorry I’m late again, it’s just that when I was traveling for a year my circadian rhythm reset, you understand.”
 Ugh, do you hate us kind of?
 I do.